ArmandoDrake/Galaxy-A22-Plus/README.md

 # Galaxy A22 Plus
-The ultimate module for add & unlock many features in your Galaxy A22.
+The ultimate module to add & unlock many features in your Galaxy A22.

 # Features
 • High-end animations in OneUI Home